StrangeBeeCorp/docs/docs/thehive/administration/add-a-global-endpoint.md

     * [Add a Local Teams Endpoint](../user-guides/organization/configure-organization/manage-endpoints/add-teams-endpoint.md)
     * [Add a Local Webhook Endpoint](../user-guides/organization/configure-organization/manage-endpoints/add-webhook-endpoint.md)

-6. In the **Choose the filter on TheHive organizations** dropdown list, select the organizations to share your global endpoint with.
+6. Use the **Choose the filter on TheHive organizations** dropdown to select the organizations to share your global endpoint with.

 ## Next steps